Five9 (NASDAQ:FIVN) Upgraded at Canaccord Genuity

-FIVN has been the subject of several other reports.
-UBS Group downgraded Five9 from a buy rating to a neutral rating in a report on Wednesday, August 18th.
-Needham & Company LLC upgraded Five9 from a hold rating to a buy rating and set a $200.00 price objective for the company in a report on Tuesday, September 7th.
-Robert W. Baird reiterated a buy rating and issued a $200.00 target price on shares of Five9 in a report on Wednesday, July 28th.
-Truist Financial downgraded shares of Five9 to a hold rating and set a $212.00 target price for the company. in a report on Monday, August 9th.
-Finally, Morgan Stanley reiterated an equal weight rating and issued a $200.00 target price on shares of Five9 in a report on Tuesday, July 20th.
-One research analyst has rated the stock with a sell rating, ten have issued a hold rating and twelve have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock presently has an average rating of Hold and a consensus target price of $196.86.
+A number of other research analysts have also recently commented on the stock.
+JPMorgan Chase & Co. cut shares of Five9 to a hold rating and set a $213.00 target price for the company. in a report on Thursday, August 5th.
+Truist Securities dropped their target price on shares of Five9 from $212.00 to $190.00 and set a hold rating for the company in a report on Monday, September 20th.
+UBS Group lowered shares of Five9 from a buy rating to a neutral rating in a report on Wednesday, August 18th.
+Jefferies Financial Group lowered shares of Five9 from a buy rating to a hold rating and set a $200.00 price objective for the company. in a report on Wednesday, July 28th.
+Finally, Robert W. Baird reiterated a buy rating and issued a $200.00 price objective on shares of Five9 in a report on Wednesday, July 28th.
+One equities research analyst has rated the stock with a sell rating, ten have given a hold rating and twelve have assigned a buy rating to the stock.
+According to MarketBeat.com, Five9 presently has a consensus rating of Hold and a consensus price target of $196.86.

-In related news, CFO Barry Zwarenstein sold 12,500 shares of the company’s stock in a transaction that occurred on Monday, July 19th.
-The stock was sold at an average price of $186.75, for a total value of $2,334,375.00.
-Following the sale, the chief financial officer now owns 90,785 shares in the company, valued at $16,954,098.75.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Also, President Daniel P. Burkland sold 1,165 shares of the company’s stock in a transaction that occurred on Friday, September 3rd.
+In related news, CFO Barry Zwarenstein sold 12,500 shares of the company’s stock in a transaction that occurred on Friday, September 17th.
+The stock was sold at an average price of $173.87, for a total transaction of $2,173,375.00.
+Following the completion of the transaction, the chief financial officer now owns 88,816 shares in the company, valued at $15,442,437.92.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, President Daniel P. Burkland sold 1,165 shares of the company’s stock in a transaction on Friday, September 3rd.
 The stock was sold at an average price of $166.05, for a total value of $193,448.25.
-Following the completion of the sale, the president now owns 94,861 shares in the company, valued at approximately $15,751,669.05.
+Following the completion of the sale, the president now directly owns 94,861 shares in the company, valued at $15,751,669.05.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 54,582 shares of company stock worth $10,074,613.
-Corporate insiders own 2.50% of the company’s stock.
+Insiders sold a total of 48,582 shares of company stock valued at $8,923,933 in the last 90 days.
+2.50% of the stock is currently owned by corporate insiders.

-A number of institutional investors have recently added to or reduced their stakes in FIVN.
-Macquarie Group Ltd. boosted its position in Five9 by 10,448.9% in the 2nd quarter.
-Macquarie Group Ltd. now owns 2,318,755 shares of the software maker’s stock worth $425,237,000 after purchasing an additional 2,296,774 shares in the last quarter.
-Waddell & Reed Financial Inc. raised its stake in shares of Five9 by 71.2% during the 1st quarter.
-Waddell & Reed Financial Inc. now owns 2,148,101 shares of the software maker’s stock worth $335,813,000 after buying an additional 893,067 shares during the period.
-Fred Alger Management LLC raised its stake in shares of Five9 by 205.4% during the 1st quarter.
-Fred Alger Management LLC now owns 838,972 shares of the software maker’s stock worth $131,156,000 after buying an additional 564,303 shares during the period.
-Whale Rock Capital Management LLC raised its stake in shares of Five9 by 16.7% during the 2nd quarter.
-Whale Rock Capital Management LLC now owns 2,852,885 shares of the software maker’s stock worth $523,191,000 after buying an additional 408,928 shares during the period.
-Finally, Franklin Resources Inc. raised its stake in shares of Five9 by 318.9% during the 2nd quarter.
-Franklin Resources Inc. now owns 438,895 shares of the software maker’s stock worth $80,488,000 after buying an additional 334,124 shares during the period.
-Institutional investors and hedge funds own 98.31% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in the stock.
+Price T Rowe Associates Inc. MD grew its holdings in Five9 by 3.3% during the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 9,860,862 shares of the software maker’s stock valued at $1,541,549,000 after buying an additional 314,572 shares in the last quarter.
+BlackRock Inc. boosted its holdings in shares of Five9 by 3.6% in the 2nd quarter.
+BlackRock Inc. now owns 4,214,409 shares of the software maker’s stock worth $772,882,000 after purchasing an additional 147,507 shares during the period.
+Whale Rock Capital Management LLC boosted its holdings in shares of Five9 by 16.7% in the 2nd quarter.
+Whale Rock Capital Management LLC now owns 2,852,885 shares of the software maker’s stock worth $523,191,000 after purchasing an additional 408,928 shares during the period.
+Macquarie Group Ltd. boosted its holdings in shares of Five9 by 10,448.9% in the 2nd quarter.
+Macquarie Group Ltd. now owns 2,318,755 shares of the software maker’s stock worth $425,237,000 after purchasing an additional 2,296,774 shares during the period.
+Finally, Waddell & Reed Financial Inc. boosted its holdings in shares of Five9 by 71.2% in the 1st quarter.
+Waddell & Reed Financial Inc. now owns 2,148,101 shares of the software maker’s stock worth $335,813,000 after purchasing an additional 893,067 shares during the period.
+Hedge funds and other institutional investors own 98.31% of the company’s stock.

 About Five9